Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Rescue operation

-On the way up on my second trip, I rescued an elderly Asian lady who had basically given up on a snowy and slippery sleep slope.
+On my second trip up, I rescued an elderly Asian lady who had basically given up on a snowy, slippery slope.
 She hung on, terrified, for dear life on all fours.
 I made my way over to her and led her to the top.
 I stopped occasionally and basically ordered this terrified woman to breathe and relax.
-She started to relax a little before we reached the top but physically and especially mentally, she was exhausted.
+She started to relax a little before we reached the top, but she was physically, and especially mentally, exhausted.
 We came across her “fellow” travelers at the top of the slope, taking pictures of us and laughing.
 I gave them a piece of my mind, and the laughter stopped.

 Delightfully hellish scene